I'm in my busy season, so I don't have much time to think about fun things, but there is some progress on the living room to share.

 I debated placement a lot before the rods arrived and I decided to mount them right against the crown molding.
 I'll need 92" drapes to go with them.
 I had hoped to avoid the custom route, but 86" drapes would have called for mounting the rods just above the windows and that didn't look right to me.

 I love how the rods look, despite the issues with them.
 I wrote a review of the rods for the Ballard website and got 58 "helpful" votes.
 Another person had some issues with them, too.
 Customer service got in touch with me to apologize for the issues, which was impressive.
+Ballard is awesome.
 I think I ordered the rods when they were new, so I'm sure there are some kinks to work out in the fabrication process.
+I regret saying I wouldn't recommend these in my review on the site.
+They look great and the issues are minimal when all is said and done.

 Why no rings on these rods?
 Those are backordered, too.
 I just checked and they are expected in April.
 That doesn't really matter since I don't have drapes yet!